Colgate Student Lecture Forum

 “SLF Asks . . .”

 Every Wednesday at 6:00 in Lathrop 002, SLF hosts an informal small group discussion.
 A thought-provoking question is posed and a lively discussion ensues!
 Food and beverages are served.

 University Scholars Dinners Series

 Each week, SLF takes a professor out to dinner to discuss a selected piece of the professor’s scholarly work that the group has read.

 Public Speaking Contests and Undergraduate Research Conferences

-SLF also hosts four public speaking contests per year that address significant issues and award cash prizes.
-Two of the public speaking contests are held in conjunction with fall and spring conferences on undergraduate research where students present their scholarship in 15-20 minute expository speeches.
+SLF also hosts three public speaking contests per year that address significant issues and award cash prizes.
+One of the public speaking contests is held in conjunction with a conference on undergraduate research where students present their scholarship in 15-20 minute expository speeches.

 If you want to spend some leisure time outside of class socializing with other students who share your enthusiasm for intellectual conversation and critical discussion, you will enjoy being a member of the Student Lecture Forum.
 In addition, you will gain valuable experience organizing and conducting SLF’s recurring public events.

 Contact: Director, Rachel Hangley